gnudo/source-size-calculator/README.md

 ## Roadmap

 There are still some steps left to make the tools fully user-friendly and usable.
-A tentative list includes:

-- consistency in variable names etc. according to paper
+Following TODO-s will be resolved in the near future:

 - automatic uncertaintly analysis
 - rebase `scripts` and `examples` folders to reduce redundancies
 - remove unused methods and complete documentation
 - remove *hard-coaded* variables etc.
-- ...